Enterprises-Phoenix/.github/profile/README.md

 </h2>

 <h3 align="center">
-  This is a social media prototype developed by <a href="https://github.com/MilesONerd">MilesONerd</a>
+  These are technologies developed by <a href="https://github.com/MilesONerd">MilesONerd</a>
 </h3>